data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 #### Enable the DataStream API
 You need to enable the DataStream API for a Google Cloud project you want to use.
 You need to give the project name to this plugin as `project` property.
-Alternatively if you are using Data Fusion, you can leave the `project` property as default (`auto-detec`) which will default to your CLoud Data Fusion project.
+Alternatively if you are using Data Fusion, you can leave the `project` property as default (`auto-detect`) which will default to your CLoud Data Fusion project.
 To enable the DataStream API , please refer [here](https://cloud.google.com/datastream/docs/before-you-begin).

-#### Grant CDAP the permission to call DataStream API
+#### Grant CDAP the permission to call the DataStream API
 - You need to prepare a service account and give it to this plugin as the `DataStream Service Account Key` property.
-This service account will be used as the identity to call DataStream API when you create a replication draft and running the replication jobs.
+This service account will be used as the identity to call the DataStream API when you create a replication draft and run the replication jobs.
-- Alternatively, if you are using Data Fusion, you can leave the `DataStream Service Account Key` property as default ("auto-detec") which will default to Data Fusion Service account when you create a replication draft and Dataproc Service Account when you run the replication job.
+- Alternatively, if you are using Data Fusion, you can leave the `DataStream Service Account Key` property as default ("auto-detect") which will default to Data Fusion Service account when you create a replication draft and Dataproc Service Account when you run the replication job.
-Data Fusion Service Account is in form of `service-customer-project-number@gcp-sa- datafusion.iam.gserviceaccount.com`.
-This service account is used to call DataStream API when you create a replication draft.
+Data Fusion Service Account is in the form: `service-customer-project-number@gcp-sa- datafusion.iam.gserviceaccount.com`.
+This service account is used to call the DataStream API when you create a replication draft.
 Dataproc Service Account is the identity Dataproc will use to run replication jobs.
 By default it's the default GCE (Google Cloud Engine) service account in form of `customer-project-number- compute@developer.gserviceaccount.com`.
 When you create a Data Fusion instance, you can also choose a different Dataproc Service Account.
-This service account is used as the identity to call DataStream API when replication jobs are run.
+This service account is used as the identity to call the DataStream API when replication jobs are run.

 You need to grant those service accounts the "DataStream Admin" role on the project that enables the DataStream API.
-As for how to grant the permision , please refer [here](https://cloud.google.com/resource-manager/docs/access-control-proj).
+For more information, see [Access control for projects using IAM](https://cloud.google.com/resource-manager/docs/access-control-proj).
 Please refer [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for what a service account and service account key is.

 #### Grant CDAP the permission to access GCS (Google Cloud Storage)
 DataStream will write its output to the GCS bucket you specified as `GCS Bucket` property of this plugin.
 This bucket can be an existing one or non-existing one (this plugin will create one for you).
 - You need to prepare a service account and give it to this plugin as the `GCS Service Account Key` property.
 This service account will be used as the identity to get and create (if you want this plugin to create a new bucket) the bucket and read the DataStream output from that bucket.
-- Alternatively, if you are using Data Fusion, you can leave the `GCS Service Account Key` property as default ("auto-detec") which will default to Data Fusion Service account when you create a replication draft and Dataproc Service Account when you run the replication job.
+- Alternatively, if you are using Data Fusion, you can leave the `GCS Service Account Key` property as default ("auto-detect") which will default to Data Fusion Service account when you create a replication draft and Dataproc Service Account when you run the replication job.
-Data Fusion Service Account is in form of `service-customer-project-number@gcp-sa- datafusion.iam.gserviceaccount.com`.
+Data Fusion Service Account is in form of `service-customer-project-number@gcp-sa-datafusion.iam.gserviceaccount.com`.
 This service account is used as the identity to get and create (if you want this plugin to create a new bucket) the bucket when you create a replication draft.
 Dataproc Service Account is the identity Dataproc will use to run replication jobs.
 By default it's the default GCE (Google Cloud Engine) service account in form of `customer-project-number- compute@developer.gserviceaccount.com`.
 When you create a Data Fusion instance, you can also choose a different Dataproc Service Account.
 This service account is used as the identity to  get and create (if you want this plugin to create a new bucket) the bucket and read the DataStream result from that bucket.

 You need to grant below permissions to those service accounts on the project where the bucket is: